solurin/clas6analysis/README.md

 ***all files are meant for clas6 analysis unless they have "c12", "CLAS12" etc. in their file name***

 1. particlecount*
-counts numbers of each type of particle found in each event and prints to the screen
+counts the quantity of each type of particle found in each event and prints to the screen

 2. particlegraph*
 creates H1F histograms for each type of particle counting the number of events with 0,1,2,(and so on) counts of that particle